Delay-Doppler Domain Channel Measurements and Modeling in High-Speed Railways: LTE-R Based DD Domain Channel Modeling

 \subsection{Amplitude Distribution Fitting}

 Within a stationary interval, the MPCs in the DD domain exhibit stable statistical characteristics as implied by the WSSUS property.
 To capture these characteristics, we employ a sliding window of size \(M \times N\) along the Doppler dimension with a step size of $d_t$.
-The number of sliding points is calculated as \(a = \lfloor (T_{\text{max}} - T_{\text{min}})/d_t \rfloor\), where $T_{\text{max}}$ and $T_{\text{min}}$ denotes the maximum and minimum index values of the $NM$-sized data blocks within the stationary interval.
+The number of sliding points is calculated as \(a = \lfloor (T_{\text{max}} - T_{\text{min}})/d_t \rfloor\), where $T_{\text{max}}$ and $T_{\text{min}}$ denotes the maximum and minimum index values of the RE with size $N \times M$ within the stationary interval.
 Based on Algorithm 1, the estimated physical delay and Doppler shift of multipath within one stationary interval are calculated using weighting coefficients, given by:

 This process refines the estimation of delay and Doppler parameters for each MPC in the DD domain, yielding more precise representations of their central tendencies.